Miriam Margolyes: Career

 With her versatile voice, Margolyes first gained recognition as a voice artist.
-In the 1970s, she recorded a soft-porn audio called Sexy Sonia: Leaves from my Schoolgirl Notebook.
+In the 1970s, she recorded a soft-porn audio titled Sexy Sonia: Leaves from my Schoolgirl Notebook.
 In 1972, she played alongside Tony Robinson in the educational TV show Sam on Boffs' Island.
 She performed most of the supporting female characters in the dubbed Japanese action TV series Monkey.
 She also worked with the theatre company Gay Sweatshop and provided voiceovers in the Japanese TV series The Water Margin.

 In 1974, she appeared with Kenneth Williams and Ted Ray in the BBC Radio 2 comedy series The Betty Witherspoon Show.

-Margolyes's first major role in a film was as Elephant Ethel in Stand Up, Virgin Soldiers (1977).
-In the 1980s, she made appearances in Blackadder opposite Rowan Atkinson: these roles include the Spanish Infanta in The Black Adder, Lady Whiteadder in Blackadder II and Queen Victoria in Blackadder's Christmas Carol.
+Margolyes's first major film role was as Elephant Ethel in Stand Up, Virgin Soldiers (1977).
+In the 1980s, she made appearances in Blackadder opposite Rowan Atkinson: these roles include the Spanish Infanta in The Black Adder, Lady Whiteadder in Blackadder II, and Queen Victoria in Blackadder's Christmas Carol.
 In 1986, she played a major supporting role in the BBC drama The Life and Loves of a She-Devil.
 She won the 1989 LA Critics Circle Award for Best Supporting Actress for her portrayal of Flora Finching in the film Little Dorrit (1988).
 On American television, she headlined the short-lived 1992 CBS sitcom Frannie's Turn.
 In 1994, she won the BAFTA Award for Best Supporting Actress for her role as Mrs Mingott in Martin Scorsese's The Age of Innocence (1993).

 Margolyes played the dental nurse to Steve Martin's dentist in the 1986 film Little Shop of Horrors.
 In her 2023 memoir Oh Miriam: Stories from an Extraordinary Life, Margolyes said Martin was "undeniably brilliant, but horrid to me" during the film.
 Martin responded that "My memory is that we had a good communication as professional actors.
 But when it is implied that I harmed her or was in some way careless about doing the stunts, I have to object".

 In 1989, Margolyes co-wrote and performed a one-woman show, Dickens' Women, in which she played 23 characters from Dickens' novels.
-In 2005, Margolyes hosted a ten-part BBC Four documentary, Dickens in America, which retraced Dickens's 1842 journey across the United States of America.
+In 2005, she hosted a ten-part BBC Four documentary, Dickens in America, which retraced Dickens's 1842 journey across the United States of America.

 Margolyes played Aunt Sponge and voiced the Glow-Worm in James and the Giant Peach (1996).
 She played the Nurse in Baz Luhrmann's Romeo + Juliet (1996).
 She voiced the rabbit character in the animated commercials for Cadbury's Caramel bars and provided the voice of Fly the dog in the Australian-American family film Babe (1995).